-Home / Surgical Procedures / Face Procedures / Neck Lift / Neck Lift for Men: What’s Different?
+Home / Surgical Procedures / Face Procedures / Neck Lift / Neck Lift for Men

 A neck lift procedure involves removing excess skin and fat from the neck while tightening the underlying muscles to create a smoother, more contoured appearance for a youthful look.
 Both men and women choose the procedure to eliminate the sagging skin commonly known as “turkey neck” and look younger.
 Men, however, often wish to boost their confidence to improve both business and social interactions.
 Most also crave a more masculine jawline.